BrighterCommand/Brighter/samples/KafkaPartitionTesting/Handling Kafka Failure.md

     * Brighter supports this as it always ensures that exchanges and queues exist before using them, using EnsureConsumer and EnsureConnection.
     * This is not 'safe' as there may be lost messages where the publisher sent them and RMQ discarded them.
     * So to support this approach you have to be able to replay message sent during that window (Brighter has a message box for this).

-#### HA Queues

-##### Setup
-Assume I have a cluster with three nodes: A,B, C Assume that I have a queue, orders, with the master on A and slaves on B and C.
-We have chosen a strategy of Pause Minority on a partition

-1. Assume I connect to Node A. I consume from the master which is on A. (I don't consume from the slave, that is there in case A fails).
-Then I get a partition and I cannot talk to A.
-    * RMQ will pause the partioned node
-    * We will timeout on our connection
-    * A new master will be elected on B or C
-    * I need to stop talking to A and talk to B or C.
-    * I should resume talking on B or C

-    ###### Results

-2. Assume I connect to Node A. I consume from the master which is on A. (I don't consume from the slave, that is there in case A fails).
-Then I get a partition and I cannot talk to B. I have chosen an Pause Minority strategy.
-    * RMQ will pause the partioned node
-    * We are not impacted by the partition and should continue

-    ###### Results

-3. Assume I connect to Node B. I consume from the master on A via Node B. (I don't consume from the slave, that is there in case A fails).
-Then B gets a partition and I cannot see A or C. I need to re-connect to A via A or C. I have chosen an Pause Minority strategy.
-    * RMQ will pause the partioned node
-    * We will timeout on our connection
-    * I need to stop talking to B and talk to A or C.

-    ###### Results

-4. Assume I connect to Node B. I consume from the master on A via Node B. (I don't consume from the slave, that is there in case A fails).
-Then C gets a partition and cannot be seen.
-I have chosen an Pause Minority strategy.
-    * RMQ will pause the partioned node
-    * We are not impacted by the partition and should continue
-    ###### Results

-###### Setup
-Assume I have a cluster with three nodes: A,B, C Assume that I have a queue, orders, with the master on A and slaves on B and C.
-We have chosen a strategy of Ignore on a partition